-Figure 4 illustrates the types of audiences reached through the 3,805 outreach activities.
+Figure 4 illustrates the types of audiences reached through the 3,525 outreach activity days.
 Each activity could be aimed at multiple audiences; in fact, each activity targeted an average of 3.7 different audiences.
 Government fleets were the most-cited target audience, followed by the general public and private fleets.
-The other audience group, utility trucks, and mass transit groups were reached by similar percentages of activities.
-Delivery trucks, airports, and waste management were identified as audiences in less than 30% of the outreach activities.
-The composition of outreach activities was consistent with 2017.
+The other audience group, mass transit, and utility trucks groups were reached by similar percentages of activities.
+Waste management, delivery trucks, and airports were identified as audiences in less than 30% of the outreach activities.
+This composition of outreach activity audiences was consistent with 2018.